-In February 2004, the Audit Committee adopted a revised policy regarding the provision of non-audit services by the Corporation's external auditors.
+BPO Properties maintains a policy regarding the provision of non-audit services by BPO Properties' external auditors.
 This policy, which is periodically reviewed and updated, encourages consideration of whether the provision of services other than audit services is compatible with maintaining the auditors' independence and requires Audit Committee pre-approval of permitted audit, audit-related and non-audit services.
-It also specifies a number of services the provision of which is not permitted by the Corporation's external auditors, including the use of its external auditors for financial information system design and implementation assignments.
+It also specifies a number of services that are not permitted to be provided by BPO Properties' external auditors, including services related to financial information systems design and implementation.